Release Procedure

 - Update ticket milestones if necessary

 Note: Don't "clean up" old releases by moving them out of the way.
-It is important that distfile URLs remain stable.
+It is important that the distfile URLs remain stable.